thirtytwobits/the-cmake-preset-matrix/README.rst

 .. code-block:: json

     {
-        "name": "config-gcc-cpp-20"
+        "name": "configure-gcc-cpp-20"
     },
     {
-        "name": "config-gcc-cpp-23"
+        "name": "configure-gcc-cpp-23"
     },
     {
-        "name": "config-clang-cpp-20"
+        "name": "configure-clang-cpp-20"
     },
     {
-        "name": "config-clang-cpp-23"
+        "name": "configure-clang-cpp-23"
     },

 If you added a third parameter list with two items then `TCPM`_ would generate eight (8) configurations, the cartesian product producing :math:`|A| \times |B| = |A| * |B|` items.

+`TCPM`_ also provides a template language to allow generation of various preset fields like ``"cacheVariables"``.
+These templates, called "shapes" in the json, are given contextual tokens to use in string expansion and, for more complex logic, the ``pQuery`` DSL embedded in `TCPM`_ allows procedural expansion of fields based on the state of a presets document at the time a given preset is generated.

-There's a lot more to it, of course, and `TCPM`_ provides a complete JSON transformation language you can use to generate presets and various data within each based on a few key variables.
-To dive in we reccommend starting with the :ref:`tryme_page` exercise or heading over to the :ref:`tcpm_guide`.
+There's a lot more to it, of course, and `TCPM`_ provides a complete JSON transformation language for presets json in in addition to other features.
+To get started we reccommend starting with the `Try Me`_ exercise or heading over to the `Guide`_.

 .. note ::